-Booking a holiday or mini-break with your dog has never been easier; there are thousands of dog-friendly getaways across the country; choose from a pet-friendly hotel, self-catering holiday cottage, lodge with hot tub or campsite, even a city break.
+Booking a holiday or mini-break with your best friend has never been easier and is one of the top things to do for your dog; there are thousands of dog-friendly getaways across the country; choose from a pet-friendly hotel, self-catering holiday cottage, lodge with hot tub or campsite, even a city break.

 From the South Downs to the Highlands of Scotland, you are sure to find something for even the fussiest of hounds.

-Many of these are surrounded by dog-friendly attractions, superb walks for dogs and pubs that will give your dog a right royal welcome.
+Many of these are surrounded by doggie friendly attractions, superb walks and pubs that will give your dog a right royal welcome.
 You are guaranteed to make memories with your best friend that will last a lifetime.

 How can you enjoy a family day out when you know your canine companion is pining for you at home and of course when you are on holiday there will be sights to see and attractions to enjoy.